natelandau/homelab-service-backup/README.md

 # homelab-service-backup

 A Docker container to backup and restore data from services running in a homelab cluster orchestrated by Hashicorp Nomad.
-This container is designed to be run as a pre-start, post-star, and post-stop task along inside a Nomad job.
+This container is designed to be run as a pre-start, post-star, and post-stop task alongside a Nomad job.

 ## Features

+-   Backup and restore files and directories
+-   Backup and restore Postgres databases
--   Backups are tar.gz compressed
+-   Filesystem backups are tar.gz compressed
 -   Configurable retention policies
+-   Customizable file inclusion and exclusion rules using regex
 -   Dockerized for easy deployment
 -   Scheduled backups